-Sets the Setup/Hold trigger condition in the When menu.
+Set the Setup/Hold trigger condition in the When item.

 - Setup: the oscilloscope triggers when the setup time is smaller than the specified setup time.
-Click or tap the input field of Setup to set the setup time with the pop-up numeric keypad.
-You can also use the specified knob to set it. - Hold: the oscilloscope triggers when the hold time is smaller than the specified hold time.
+After selecting this type, click or tap the input field of Setup to set the setup time with the pop-up numeric keypad.
+You can also use the specified multifunction knob to set the value. - Hold: the oscilloscope triggers when the hold time is smaller than the specified hold time.
 After selecting this type, click or tap the input field of Hold to set the hold time with the pop-up numeric keypad.
-You can also use the specified knob to set it - Setup/Hold: the oscilloscope triggers when the setup time or hold time smaller than the specified time value.
+You can also use the specified multifunction knob to set the value. - Setup/Hold: the oscilloscope triggers when the setup time or hold time smaller than the specified time value.
 After selecting this type, click or tap the input field of Setup and Hold respectively to set the setup and hold time with the pop-up numeric keypad.
 You can also use the specified multifunction knob to set the values.